quobly-sw/qpe-toolbox/README.md

 To perform Quantum Phase Estimation with the toolbox, take the following steps:

 1. The `Hamiltonian` class describes the qubit Hamiltonian.
-Chose a system:
+Choose a system:

    1.1.
 Spin model with e.g. `heisenberg_hamiltonian` or a custom `Hamiltonian` instance.